 The thoroughgoing thinness of this fat book is evident not simply in Tartt’s unwillingness to consolidate elements of her story, but also in her depiction of characters.
 So, the improbably wonderful dead mother finds a symmetrical counterpart in the form of Theo’s vain, alcoholic father, who comes back into his life when she is gone.
 This is a man so bad that he pilfers his dead ex-wife’s jewelry for his vulgar girlfriend and tries to steal his own child’s inheritance.
 But the deplorable acts of this selfish parent don’t really lead anywhere; he is pleasant enough when there is money around, and dies in a random car accident just when things might have been getting intolerable.

-thrown up our hands and decided political violence is like earthquakes or
+Perhaps we have thrown up our hands and decided political violence is like earthquakes or lightning strikes.

 The loosest end of the book is the one that needed to be most carefully connected.
 Theo’s obsession with the Fabritius painting becomes a kind of vacant center for the novel.
 He carries the canvas to Las Vegas and elsewhere, but it’s not clear how its movements add up to anything, nor what the work means to Theo or to those around him.
 The painting accrues more value late in the novel, in the hands of criminals, than it ever has in Theo’s.
 But Tartt makes little of this potentially interesting disparity.